Harold and Annette Simmons Centennial Endowed Chair in Higher Education Policy and Leadership & Associate Dean

 Send an email

 A primary strand of Dr. McLendon's scholarship is directed toward understanding those factors influencing policy change at both the state and campus levels, with particular attention paid to the role of democratic institutions and educational governance arrangements that shape states' policy choices.
-His more recent studies have examined factors that influence the rise of new accountability and financing policies in higher education, the sources of variation in state spending on higher education, and the impact of practices and policies that are designed to increase college and university performance.
-In a related vein, Dr. McLendon has studied the effects of campus and state policies on college student success.
+His more recent studies have examined factors that influence the rise of new accountability and financing policies in higher education, the sources of variation in state spending on higher education, and the effects of governmental policies and institutional practices that are designed to increase human capital formation in the states.
+In a related vein, he has studied the role of state policy in promoting college access and success.